Azure/azure-quickstart-templates/201-enable-win-update-management/README.md

     <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png"/>
 </a>

-This template disables encryption on a running VM Scale Set of Windows VMs.
+This template enable the Update management for Windows VMs.

+Scripts folder containes a script deployed the ARM template and crate One time update schedule and weekly update schedule

 For more information about Azure Disk Encryption, see https://docs.microsoft.com/en-us/azure/security/enable-win-update-management